Moinkhan21/StaticTravelWebsite/README.md

 ---

-# 🌍 Travel Journal – Explore the World, One Entry at a Time! ✈️
+# 🌍 Static Travel Journal – Explore the World, One Entry at a Time! ✈️

-A **ReactJS**-based Travel Journal App that displays memorable destinations with rich visuals, location markers, travel dates, and custom descriptions.
+A **ReactJS**-based Static Travel Journal App that displays memorable destinations with rich visuals, location markers, travel dates, and custom descriptions.
 This project showcases a modular React structure with props, conditional rendering, mapping, and reusable components.

 ---